how1219/Bookkeeping_Application/README.md

 - As a user, I want to be able to delete an income from my record.
 - As a user, I want to be able to summarize my total spending and incomes.
 - As a user, I want to be able to categorize my spending.
+- As a user, I want to be able to know the date.